H\"older regularity and convergence for a non-local model of nematic liquid crystals in the large-domain limit: Introduction

 $\rho_0>0$ is the number density of particles in space, $k_B$~the Boltzmann constant, $T>0$~temperature and $\mathcal{K}(z, \, p, \, q)$ denotes the interaction energy of particles with orientations $p$, $q$ and with centres of mass separated by a vector~$z$.
 The entropic term on the left is convex and readily shown to be minimised at a uniform distribution, that is, an isotropic disordered system.
-The nature of the pairwise interaction energy on the right is that nearby particles will prefer {\BBB to be aligned with each other}.
+The nature of the pairwise interaction energy on the right is that nearby particles will prefer to be aligned with each other.
 We see that temperature and concentration mediate the competition between these opposing mechanisms.
 Recent work has established the Oseen-Frank energy~\eqref{eqOF} in terms of a large-domain limit of the energy~\eqref{eqMeanField} under certain assumptions, in which the elastic constants~$K_i$ can be related to second moments of the interaction kernel.
-Previous work has established weaker modes of convergence, while in this work we will establish stronger convergence of minimisers away from defect sets, analogous to the approach taken by Majumdar and Zarnescu for the Landau-de Gennes model~\cite{majumdar2010landau}.
+Previous work has established weaker modes of convergence, while in this work we will establish stronger convergence of minimisers away from defect sets, analogous to the approach taken by Majumdar and Zarnescu for the Landau-de Gennes model~\cite{majumdar2010landau}. {\BBB~The results however will require stronger assumptions on the regularity and decay of the interaction kernel than those of \cite{taylor2018oseen}, owing to the need for more precise control on the decay of various integral quantities.}